 Your Boss: “I’m sorry, but I can’t pay you $xx,xxx – we really don’t have the budget, but I’m willing to work with you and offer you [$lower amount].”

 You: “That’s a great start and I really appreciate you working with me on this.
-I know back when you made some budget cuts 2 years ago, one of the things that got cut was the 401k match.
-In light of your lesser offer, perhaps you’d be able to find a way to allocate part of the budget to reinstate a 401k match for the position, or an annual bonus of some sort.”
+I know when you made some budget cuts 2 years ago, one thing you cut was the 401k match.
+In light of your lesser offer, perhaps you could find a way to allocate part of the budget to reinstate a 401k match for the position, or an annual bonus of some sort.”

 When I asked my former employer for a salary negotiation, I admit was a total ball of nerves.
 But once I started talking it became easier.
 In fact, the hardest part was initiating the conversation in the first place.

 The results?
-I was able to get my title changed to Manager, resulting in a 14% increase in salary and, had I stayed, most likely an end-of-year bonus as well.
+I got my title changed to Manager and a 14% increase in salary.
+And had I stayed at that job, most likely an end-of-year bonus as well.

-The surprising thing was, my boss commended me afterwards for having the courage to request a salary negotiation, and for opening their eyes to the fact that my department was overworked and understaffed.
+The surprising thing was, my boss commended me afterwards for having the courage to request a salary negotiation.
+They also said it opened their eyes to the fact that my department was overworked and understaffed.
 I walked away kicking myself for not coming to them sooner, but you know what they say about hindsight.

 I gained respect (from my employer as well as more respect for myself), and more money.
-And perhaps even more importantly, the knowledge that things are rarely as scary as we make them out to be in our heads.
+More importantly, I realized things are rarely as scary as we make them out to be in our heads.
 It wasn’t easy, but it wasn’t hard, either.

-I also got a peek into the mind of a CEO because I had to put myself in their shoes to imagine what kind of thing I would want to hear in order to justify giving someone more money.
+I also got a peek into the mind of a CEO.
+I had to put myself in their shoes to imagine what would justify giving someone more money.
 So instead of focusing on what I wanted, I focused on what was in it for them.

 So what are you waiting for?
 If you’ve been at a job for awhile, and you’ve not seen an increase in pay in a year or more, I challenge you to take a week or two to prepare and research, and then ask your employer for a salary negotiation.